mrafsyam/myqueue/README.md

 #### Current version
-* Exiting user is able to log in via email and check in with counterID (unique) and ticket number
+* Exiting user is able to log in via email and check in with counterID (unique) and ticket number -  works well but need to cater for offline case.
 * App will authenticate the counterID.
-Upon success, App will store the user's ticket number into database.
+Upon success, App will store the user's ticket number into database - works well.
-* App shows the current number for the particular counter, along with the number of people in front and the user's waiting time.
+* App shows the current number for the particular counter, along with the number of people in front and the user's waiting time - works well but need to add real time refresh/update on the currentNo if the App is in foreground.
-* User is able to change the counterID and user number, and proceed to re-check in.
+* User is able to change the counterID and user number, and proceed to re-check in - works well.
-* App now generates Google Cloud Messaging (GCM) Registration Token (device unique ID to receive GCM Push Notification) upon launch and sends it to our server.
+* App now generates Google Cloud Messaging (GCM) Registration Token (device unique ID to receive GCM Push Notification) upon launch and sends it to our server - works well.
-* Simple script to test GCM Push Notification is created (i.e. gcm_test.php).
-GCM Push Notification works well.
+* Added script for GCM Push Notification - works well.
+* Created a Dummy Counter to demonstrate the system - works well.
+* App now has "built-in" QRCode Scanner - works well but might want to limit to QRCode only?
+* Added QR Code on Dummy Counter, so user can just use the App to scan the QRCode and get the counterID easily (no need for typing them into the App) - fine, but need to tweak UI.
+Current version looks bad.

 #### TO DO (First working version)
-* Create a dummy script which acts as "Counter Updater" : Update_CurrentNo.php.
-This script accepts counterID, currentNo as its params.
-This script simply replace the CurrentNo in MST_COUNTER based on the given counterID.
-This script will call send_GCM.php upon successfully updating the CurrentNo.
-* Add function for User Registration (new user account)
+* Add function for User Registration (new user account) by email
-* Add function to get counterID by scanning QR code.
-Add simple tool to create QR code with given counterID.
+* Decorate UI for both App and Dummy Counter
+* Implement MVC Design Pattern on Android APP
+* TEST, TEST, TEST & TEST

 #### TO DO (After first working version is completed)
-* Documentation of first working version
 * Proposal Presentation for Crowd Funding & Investor Pitching
-* Implement MVC Design Pattern on Android APP
 * Implemment Framework or better codes for Server scripts
+* Documentation of first working version